-groov EPIC processors and rack-mounted SNAP-PAC R-series controllers control I/O on the same chassis or rack (and can control other chassis or racks as well).
-When you add the I/O unit for the controller itself-an I/O unit that's local to the control engine-use the Ethernet Loop-back Address for On-Board I/O Unit.
-The loopback IP address is127.0.0.1.
+Rack-mounted SNAP-PAC R-series controllers control I/O on the same rack (and can control other racks as well).
+When you add the I/O unit for the PAC R itself-an I/O unit that's local to the control engine-use the Ethernet Loop-back Address for On-Board I/O Unit.
+The loopback IP address is 127.0.0.1.